Lagrangian filtering for wave-mean flow decomposition: Lagrangian wave formulation

 The semi-Eulerian definition \eqref{Wave_E_def} is perhaps the most straightforward to understand, since the wave is defined as `what is left when you remove the Lagrangian mean field'.
 When it is desirable to write the total field as a sum of mean and wave components at the same spatial location, as is done in the lee wave example \eqref{beq}-\eqref{ueq}, this is the most helpful decomposition.
 However, although the two terms on the $RHS$ of \eqref{Wave_E_def} are defined at the same spatial location, the instantaneous field $f$ is evaluated at the position $\vx$ which is not necessarily on the path of the particle whose mean position is $\vx$, and whose mean is evaluated in the second term.
 Hence, we are subtracting the mean of particle from the instantaneous value of a different particle.
 As in \S \ref{sec:definingmean}, the Lagrangian low-pass filter applied to the wave field would ideally return zero, and this is not the case for the semi-Eulerian wave-field when filtered along trajectories of either the original flow $\vp$ or the mean flow $\vpbar$.

 However, the Lagrangian definitions do have this property, and it can be shown that (assuming a simple band-pass filter as described in \S\ref{sec:definingmean}) the first Lagrangian wave-field is zero when low-pass filtered along the original flow paths, and the second is zero when low-pass filtered along the mean flow paths.
-For comparison with the well-known notation of \citet{andrewsExactTheoryNonlinear1978}, we note that the second Lagrangian wave definition \eqref{L2_w_x} corresponds to their Lagrangian disturbance quantities with a superscript $l$ (e.g. their equation 2.11), although their Eulerian average (such that $\overline{\,f^l\,}^{\,\mathrm{E}} = 0$) is replaced in our case with a Lagrangian average along mean flow trajectories since we do not assume separation of time scales (see Appendix \ref{app:timescales}).
+For comparison with the well-known notation of \citet{andrewsExactTheoryNonlinear1978}, we note that the second Lagrangian wave definition \eqref{L2_w_x} corresponds to their Lagrangian disturbance quantities with a superscript $l$ (e.g. their equation 2.11), although their Eulerian average (such that $\overline{\,f^l\,}^{\,\mathrm{E}} = 0$) is replaced in our case with a Lagrangian average along mean flow trajectories since we do not assume separation of time-scales (see Appendix \ref{app:timescales}).

 In the first Lagrangian wave definition \eqref{L1_w_x}, a deformation of the mean field that includes the impact of the wave disturbance of the mean field ($f^*$) is subtracted from the instantaneous field to give a wave component $f_\mathrm{L1}^\mathrm{w}$ that documents only the changes to the value of the field seen by a particle.
-This is the wave field that is found by filtering methods that use particle tracking, such as \citet{Shakespeare2021a}, which directly find $f^*$ as the mean field.
+This is the wave field that is found by filtering methods that use particle tracking with particles seeded at the reference time $t^*$, such as \citet{Shakespeare2021a}, which directly find $f^*$ as the mean field (although such methods usually track with horizontal velocities only, so only approximate $f^*$).
 We will later see that this wave decomposition can give a much clearer view of the wave field than the semi-Eulerian definition, since the wave component does not include the wave-displaced mean flow.
 However $f^*(\vx,t)$ is not the true mean field, as it includes a wave signal (see figure \ref{fig:hovmoller}c later).

 The second Lagrangian wave definition \eqref{L2_w_x} is similar to the first, but to find the wave field the instantaneous total field must first be deformed to remove the effect of wave displacement, before the mean field is subtracted.
 Therefore, neither of the Lagrangian descriptions give a decomposition that can be written as \textit{wave + mean = total} at a fixed spatial location.